 You’ve probably seen groundhogs in your yard and garden.
-And if you’re like most people, you’ve probably wondered how to get rid of them.
+And if you’re like most people, you may have wondered how to get rid of them.

-In this article, we’ll explore a few of the options that may be available to you.
+In this article, we will explore a few options that you can consider.

 Identification

-Groundhogs, or woodchucks, are closely related to squirrels [1].
-Their furs vary in color, from yellowish brown to black.
-They also have four legs and short tails.
+Groundhogs, or woodchucks, are members of the squirrel family (Sciuridae) [1].
+Their fur varies in color, from yellowish-brown to black.
+They also have stocky bodies, short tails, and strong claws for digging.

-Groundhogs are primarily herbivores, which means their diet mostly consists of plants.
-They’ll eat anything, from grass and berries to tree bark and roots.
+Groundhogs are primarily herbivores, meaning their diet consists mainly of plants.

-Think clovers, dandelions, garden fruits, vegetables, etc., and they’ll likely eat them.
-They may also eat insects if they run out of food options.
+They may also eat insects if they run out of food options [2].

 How to Get Rid of Groundhogs Naturally

-If you think you have a groundhog problem, there are a few things (home remedies and more) you can employ to remove them from your yard and garden naturally.
+If you have a groundhog problem, you can use a few things (natural home remedies and more) to keep these pests away from your yard and garden.

-Below is a list of some of those things.
+Below is a list of some of those remedies.

 1. Epsom Salt